sruthisivakumar16/Text-to-Image-Generation-for-Tamil-using-Multilingual-CLIP-and-Diffusion-models/README.md

-# README: Supporting Materials for Tamil Text-to-Image Generation with Stable Diffusion
+# README: Tamil Text-to-Image Generation with Stable Diffusion

 This repo has supporting materials for my Masters dissertation.
 Soon to be published in arXiv.
 Currently private repository, will be changed to public once published.